 One of the most important duties of a caregiver is to ensure your loved one always has the care and companionship she needs.
 Sometimes that means lining up emergency care for times when you can’t be there yourself.
 It’s always good to plan ahead, but sometimes there is simply no way to avoid a sudden change in plans.
 Imagine a situation in which you suddenly need to make a last-minute appointment for yourself or another family member.
 Perhaps you are called into a meeting on your day off.
 Do you have a plan in place for such emergencies?

 Reuters reports that two-fifths of adults in the US currently serve as caregivers for family members who are aging, chronically ill, or disabled.
 Caregivers know that unexpected events can happen at any time.
-Having a plan and being confident in your solution is key to reducing stress when an emergency does occur.
+Having a plan and being confident in your solution are key to reducing stress when an emergency does occur.

 Care Alternatives in an Emergency